-An assessment of the performance of our funds (after charges) relative to each fund's investment objective, policy and target benchmark or performance comparator.
+An assessment of the performance of our funds (after charges1) relative to each fund's investment objective, policy and target benchmark.

-A fund is considered to be providing value if it has met its investment objective, been managed consistently to its policy and strategy, and performed well against its target benchmark or performance comparator (where relevant) after charges.
+A fund is considered to be providing value if it has met its investment objective, been managed consistently to its policy and strategy, and performed well against its benchmark (if applicable) after charges2.

-Our assessment looks at various elements that collectively contribute to the fund's overall outcome including:
+Our assessment looks at various elements which collectively contribute to the fund's overall outcome including:

 - Appropriate time period: Our funds have been designed for investors with a medium to long-term investment horizon.
 Our focus is typically on the fund's five-year performance up to 31 March 2021 or since launch if that is less.
-To evaluate whether performance has been consistent over varying market cycles and conditions, we also look at rolling returns from the fund launch date. - Fund objective: Fund objectives usually include an aim to generate capital growth, income or to outperform a target benchmark.
-We assess whether each of the funds is meeting its objective and fulfilling investors' expectations. - Level of risk: Where appropriate, we measure whether the funds have been managed in line with their target volatility levels.
+To evaluate whether performance has been consistent over varying market cycles and conditions, we also look at rolling returns from the fund launch date. - Fund objective: Fund objectives usually include an aim to generate capital growth, income or to outperform a benchmark.
+We assess whether each of the funds is meeting its objective and fulfilling investors' expectations.